KelvCodes/-Smart-Neighborhood-Watch-/README.md

 ---
 ## 🌟 Features
 - ✅ **📢 Report an Incident** – Users can submit safety reports with details.
+- ✅ **⚠️ Live Alerts** – Real-time display of reported incidents.